Come and See: Filming

 For eight years, filming could not begin because the State Committee for Cinematography (Goskino) would not accept the screenplay, considering it too realistic, calling it propaganda for the "aesthetics of dirtiness" and "naturalism".
 Alongside this, the death of Klimov's wife Larisa Shepitko, also a filmmaker, in 1979 forced him to first complete the work she began on what was to be her next film, Farewell; it would finally be released in 1983.
 Eventually in 1984, Klimov was able to start filming without having compromised to any censorship at all.
 The only change became the name of the film itself, to Come and See from the original, Kill Hitler (Klimov also says this in the 2006 UK DVD release).

-The film was shot in chronological order over a period of nine months.
+The film was shot in chronological order over nine months.
 Kravchenko said that he underwent "the most debilitating fatigue and hunger.
 I kept a most severe diet, and after the filming was over I returned to school not only thin, but grey-haired."
 Contrary to what some rumors suggest, though, Kravchenko's hair did not turn permanently grey.
 In fact, a special silver Interferenz greasepaint, alongside a thin layer of actual silver, was used to dye his hair.
 This made it difficult to get it back to normal, so Kravchenko had to live with his hair like this for some time after shooting the film.

 To create the maximum sense of immediacy, realism, hyperrealism, and surrealism operating in equal measure, Klimov and his cameraman Aleksei Rodionov employed naturalistic colors and lots of Steadicam shots; the film is full of extreme close-ups of faces, does not flinch from the unpleasant details of burnt flesh and bloodied corpses, and the guns were often loaded with live ammunition as opposed to blanks.
 Kravchenko mentioned in interviews that bullets sometimes passed just 4 inches (10 centimeters) above his head (such as in the cow scene).
 Very little protection was provided on the set.
 When the dive bombs were detonated the camera crew only had a concrete slab 1.5 meters tall and 5 meters wide (1.5 x) to protect them.
 At the same time the mise-en-scène is fragmentary and disjointed: there are discontinuities between shots as characters appear in close up and then disappear off camera.
 Elsewhere, the moment of revelation is marked by a disorienting zoom-in/dolly-out shot.